ryanwilsond/belte/docs/Buckle.md

 | `l1` | `Diagnostics.dll`, `Compiler.dll`, `Shared.dll`, `System.Collections.dll`, `System.Collections.Immutable.dll` |
 | `lall` | All .NET SDK libraries |

+### *--notemplatemetadata*

+Specify to skip emitting template metadata when building a DLL.

+Template metadata is used to allow instantiating templates defined in referenced DLLs.
+This means that without it, consumers of a DLL cannot instantiate templates defined within that DLL.

 ### *--time*

 Displays how much time each stage of compilation took.